Semantic Change Detection of Roads and Bridges: A Fine-grained Dataset and Multimodal Frequency-driven Detector: RB-SCD Dataset

-\textbf{Diverse Geographic Coverage}: As shown in Fig. \ref{fig:data_samples}, following the principles in~\cite{Benchmark_Dataset}, we collect 260 pairs of RS images with resolutions ranging from 270 × 534 to 7,215 × 4,366 (0.59 m/pixel), which can be cropped into 5,016 pairs of 256 × 256 patches, including 4,015 pairs for the training set and 1,001 pairs for the testing set.
-The dataset integrates satellite images obtained primarily from Google Earth, covering various regions worldwide, including Chinese cities such as Hefei, Xi’an, Chongqing and Guangzhou, as well as representative areas from Japan, Singapore, Nigeria, Italy, America, and Indonesia, etc. This extensive geographic coverage ensures that the dataset encompasses traffic scenes under varying climatic conditions, geological structures, and urban planning contexts, thereby guaranteeing its diversity and representativeness.
+\textbf{Diverse Geographic Coverage.} The image pairs are sourced from Google Earth, with a temporal coverage spanning from 2007 to 2022.
+As shown in Fig.~\ref{fig:data_samples}, following the principles in~\cite{Benchmark_Dataset}, we collect 260 pairs of RS images with resolutions ranging from 270 × 534 to 7,215 × 4,366 (0.59 m/pixel), which can be cropped into 5,016 pairs of 256 × 256 patches, including 4,015 pairs for the training set and 1,001 pairs for the testing set.
+The dataset covers various regions worldwide, including Chinese cities such as Hefei, Xi’an, Chongqing and Guangzhou, as well as representative areas from Japan, Singapore, Nigeria, Italy, America, and Indonesia, etc. This extensive geographic coverage ensures that the dataset encompasses traffic scenes under varying climatic conditions, geological structures, and urban planning contexts, thereby guaranteeing its diversity and representativeness.

-\textbf{Multiple Road and Bridge Types}: As shown in Fig. \ref{fig:roads_and_bridges}, the dataset encompasses various types of roads and bridges from different geographical regions and urban environments.
-The road categories include concrete and asphalt roads used for urban main roads, secondary roads, residential streets, and highways, comprehensively reflecting the common transportation routes found in cities.
-Additionally, the dataset contains elevated roads designed to alleviate congestion and improve traffic efficiency, which are typically found in densely populated or high-traffic urban areas.
-In terms of bridge structures, the dataset includes large cable-stayed bridges that span wide rivers or deep valleys, as well as girder bridges and pedestrian bridges used for short- to medium-span connections and pedestrian access.
-The dataset also includes other types of specialized roads and bridges, demonstrating a variety of engineering styles and applications.
-This richness in road and bridge types enables the dataset to represent complex traffic environments and provides robust support for training CD models across multiple scales and diverse scenarios.
+\textbf{Multiple Road and Bridge Types.} As shown in Fig.~\ref{fig:roads_and_bridges}, the dataset covers diverse road and bridge types across varied regions and urban contexts.
+Road categories range from urban main roads, secondary streets, and highways to elevated roads designed for congestion relief, while bridge types include large cable-stayed bridges, girder bridges, and pedestrian bridges.
+This diversity captures different engineering styles and traffic environments, providing robust support for training CD models across multiple scales and diverse scenarios.